When we get in the car and the doors close, Chloe screeches. Apparently she’s happy.

 “One of the weed dealers expanded in a collaboration with a cocaine and heroin cartel and the business of moving cash came up.
 I was approached through my people and turned them down flat.
 The coke guys threatened to leak to the Feds, and my reply was, go ahead.
 The companies involved then quit taking any cash from any source.”

 Adriana, “I'm not a computer genius, I am told that there are no links that can be traced to any of it.
 If they do dig it out, I play stupid, since nothing came from me or any computer I ever use, or any bank with which I have an account.
 I don't even have to play dumb.
 Obviously, someone hacked our business accounts and went undetected, some other bullshit my lawyers will dream up.
 I’ve dealt with the agencies before, nothing stuck, I was never charged with anything on any inquiry.
 I don't even have a parking ticket.”

 The food comes.
 Aside from the stupendous prices, it is scrumptious.
 Water is refilled, we decline more wine with a promise to jack up the tab with dessert and coffee.
 The waiter is obsequious to a fault.

 “And what do you need?”

 “My people are being harassed, threatened.
 A car was trashed.
 Along the way, one of them mentioned my name.
 Attempts have been made to approach me directly, Rocco has discouraged them.
-It is only a matter of time though.
+Only a matter of time though.
 Either they decide to go after people who work for me, or me.
-Neither is acceptable, and going back into business with them is only asking for unlimited trouble.”
+Neither is acceptable and going back into business with them is asking for unlimited trouble.”

 “Okay, you learned a lesson.
 I want your word that there will be no more criminal association.
 I will not put my associates at risk because you wanted to amuse yourself, including the rationale that it makes a lot of money.
 You are rich, another million a year doesn't impact you in the least.”